freeCodeCamp/freeCodeCamp/guide/english/rest-api/index.md

 *Note while PUT operations either client or server can generate id's*

+- #### Versioning as Part of URL Design
+  - Use the prefix **V** to indicate the version of your URL like `api/v1/people` or `api/V2/people`.
+  - Never use a dot notion as prefix like `api/v1.2/people` to indiate your version.
+By doing that it will confuse the developer using the API.
+When there is frequent updates or depreciation of API versions.

+- #### Limiting PUT and POST requests
+  - Due to similarity of PUT to POST operation, which could be easily exploited to create a new record.
+  - Use POST requests to **create** records, whereas PUT request to be **updating** of existing records.
+  - Create a checker function to check for PUT request that is used to **create** new records.

 - #### Nouns are good Verbs are bad

   - Use nouns to refer resources like `cars`, `fruits` etc.